XingXie/xingxie.github.iobakup/_posts/2015-06-24-mongo-study-notes.md

 However, the query can use the { "user.login": 1 } index to find matching documents.

-Read operations on sharded clusters are most efficient when directed to a specific shard.
-Queries to sharded collections should include the collection’s shard key.
+Read operations on sharded clusters are most efficient when directed to a specific shard. **Queries to sharded collections should include the collection’s shard key**.
 When a query includes a shard key, the mongos can use cluster metadata from the config database to route the queries to shards.

 If a query does not include the shard key, the mongos must direct the query to all shards in the cluster.
 These scatter gather queries can be inefficient.
 On larger clusters, scatter gather queries are unfeasible for routine operations.